0xb0bb/pwndra/README.md

 Clone the repository or download and extract somewhere.
-In Ghidra, open the `Script Manager` (`Window` -> `Script Manager`) click the `Script Directory` buttom and add `pwndra/scripts` to the list.
+In Ghidra, open the `Script Manager` (`Window` -> `Script Manager`) click the `Script Directory` button and add `pwndra/scripts` to the list.

 Once the script directory is added to Ghidra you can find the scripts in the `Pwn` category.
 You can run the scripts directly from the `Script